JonR45/Scraping-Hearts/README.md

 # Summary
 * A script was created that scrapes the relevant data and places it into a data frame.
-* This project could be advanced by scraping previous season’s data, extracting specific information about each game (shots, pass completion, possession % etc.) and further feature engineering to enable a deep analysis of Heart of Midlothian’s recent history.
+* This project could be advanced by scraping previous seasons' data, extracting specific information about each game (shots, pass completion, possession % etc.) and further feature engineering to enable a deep analysis of Heart of Midlothian’s recent history.
 * This would also enable historic trends to be identified, and potentially a machine learning algorithm to be written that predicts results of future matches.